nextprocurement/sproc/README.md

 #### Downloading data

-`sproc_update` command is the work-horse of the library.
+`sproc_dl` command is the work-horse of the library.
 It allows downloading *all* the data of a given `kind` into a *parquet* file, that later on can be updated invoking the same command.
 Running, e.g.,

-    sproc_update outsiders
+    sproc_dl outsiders

 will download all the *aggregated* procurement data (excluding minor contracts), and write a `outsiders.parquet` file.
 Argument `-o` can be